Turning dispersion into signal: density-split analyses of pairwise velocities: Introduction

-where $\bar{\xi}(r)=\frac{3}{r^3}\int_{0}^{r} r'^2\xi(r')dr'$ \citep[e.g.][]{Juszkiewicz_Springel_Durrer1999, Ferreira1999, Sheth2001} (for a derivation, see the Appendix-A of \citep{Gon2024}).
+where $\bar{\xi}(r)=\frac{3}{r^3}\int_{0}^{r} r'^2\xi(r')dr'$ \citep[e.g.][]{Juszkiewicz_Springel_Durrer1999, Ferreira1999, Sheth2001} (for a derivation, see the Appendix-A of \citep{Gon2024}). where $\bar{\xi}(r)=\frac{3}{r^3}\int_{0}^{r} r'^2\xi(r')dr'$ \citep[e.g.][]{Juszkiewicz_Springel_Durrer1999, Ferreira1999, Sheth2001} (for a derivation, see the Appendix-A of \citep{Gon2024}).
 The mean streaming velocity is uniquely coupled to the two-point correlation function (2PCF) of matter, $\xi(r)$.
 It is related to cosmology through those coupling parameters.
 It is clear that in the linear regime, $v^p$ has a dispersion determined by the dispersion of $\xi(r)$.
 However, non-linear growth of peculiar velocities, particularly shell-crossing, breaks the above mapping and increases the velocity dispersion.
 In principle, the full pairwise velocity distribution (PVD), $P(v^p)$, is also related to the underlying cosmological model, but the connection is less explicit.
 In addition, the PVD is typically non-Gaussian \citep[e.g.][]{Efstathiou1988, Zurek1994,Juszkiewicz1998,Scoccimarro2004}, which is challenging to model.
-Because of this, for modelling, the velocity dispersion is often treated as a nuisance -- a component to be marginalized over during the fit in order to extract cosmological information from the streaming velocity.
+Although there has been significant effort in modelling the velocity dispersion \citep[e.g.][]{Sheth1996, Sheth_Hui2001, Kuwabara2002, Seto1998, Scoccimarro2004, Slosar2006, Valogiannis2020}, in observational analyses, it is often treated as a nuisance -- a component to be marginalised over during the fit in order to extract cosmological information from the streaming velocity.
 In observations, this means that one has to average over a large sample of galaxy pairs to beat the dispersion.
 Such is the case for the pairwise kinetic Sunyaev-Zeldovich (kSZ) estimator \citep[e.g.][]{Ferreira1999} and the empirical non-linear models of redshift-space distortions (RSD) \citep[e.g.][]{Peacock2001, Guzzo2008}.
-However, by marginalizing over the nuisance parameters related to velocity dispersions, we weaken the constraining power for cosmology from our data.
-We will show that this does not have to be the case with a different way of analyzing the data.
+However, by marginalising over the nuisance parameters related to velocity dispersions, we weaken the constraining power for cosmology from our data.
+We will show that this does not have to be the case with a different way of analysing the data.